roc-streaming/roc-droid/docs/architecture_ui.md

     * `Component`: Not tied to specific data—it receives data from above and does not interact with models.
 It is responsible for implementing a specific representation, such as styles and responses to clicks.

-    > **Note:** In our code, custom component classes are prefixed with `roc` to distinguish them from standard components.
+    > **Note:** In our code, custom component classes are prefixed with `roc` to distinguish them from standard components or created as private widgets inside of a parent classes starting with `_` and without `roc`.
 Other types of widgets do not have a special prefix.

     > **Note:** In some frameworks, an entity similar to a fragment is called a `widget`.
 We use the term `fragment` for clarity (like in Android SDK).